wccalvin/cpp-notes/README.md

 - `include` keyword is used to import libraries.
   - standard library names are enclosed in `<>`
   - user-defined library names are enclosed in `""`
-- every c++ program has a main function.
+- every c++ program has a main function which serves as a entry point.

 ## Comments